 Polymer Clay Bead Necklace

 You will need 2/3 packs of different coloured polymer clay (FIMO Soft may be better for children as it requires little conditioning), a length of leather thong or a shoe lace, a cocktail stick or similar for making the holes, and a baking sheet which should not be used for cooking once it has been in contact with the clay.
 Find out how this simple, yet beautiful stone effect necklace was made.

 You will need a small bag of Merino Wool Fibres (we have a 100g bag of mixed colours, or you can choose from 50g bags from many lovely colours!), a spray bottle with diluted washing up liquid and elbow grease!

 Try your hand at making a felted ball caterpillar!
 Following the same technique, you can use the balls to make felt beads for colourful jewellery or keyrings.

 Heliographic Sun Printing

-You will need 1-3 colours of Jacquard Dye-na-flow fabric paint, a mask which will lay close to the fabric such as a cardboard cut-out, keys or leaves, and an old t-shirt or lenght of cotton fabric.
-Here are further instructions on how to print using the sun or a source of ultraviolet light.
+You will need 1-3 colours of Jacquard Dye-na-flow fabric paint, a mask which will lay close to the fabric such as a cardboard cut-out, keys or leaves, and an old t-shirt or length of cotton fabric.
+Here are further ideas on how to print using the sun or a source of ultraviolet light.